-University of Arkansas Pine Bluff Police officers receive the same training as other full-service police officers in Arkansas.
+UAPBPD Police officers receive the same training as other full-service police officers in Arkansas.
 They must successfully complete an authorized Arkansas Law Enforcement Training Academy program with a minimum of 533 hours of specialized instruction.
-Also, all university officers must successfully complete an on-the-job field training program under the supervision of experienced officers and supervisors.
+Also, all university officers must successfully complete an onthe-job field training program under the supervision of experienced officers and supervisors.
 This training lasts a minimum of 3 months and covers security and crime concerns specific to the University community.
 The Commission on Law Enforcement Standards and Training (CLEST) requires 24 hours of annual continuing education.
 Racial Profiling and Firearms Qualifications are mandatory training requirements.

-Statement Addressing Jurisdiction and Interagency Relationships with Local and State Law Enforcement Personnel
+Addressing Jurisdiction and Inter-Agency Relationships with Local and State Law Enforcement Personnel

-The UAPB Police Department maintains excellent working and mutual aid relationships with other state and local law enforcement agencies and will coordinate responses to crime when appropriate.
+The UAPBPD maintains excellent working and mutual aid relationships with other state and local law enforcement agencies and will coordinate responses to crime when appropriate.
 UAPBPD recognizes the importance of maintaining close and cooperative working relationships with the Jefferson County Sheriff's Office, Pine Bluff Police Department, Pine Bluff Fire Department, and Jefferson County Prosecuting Attorney's Office.
 UAPBPD routinely meets with these agencies on a formal and informal basis regarding specific issues and the need arises.
 UAPBPD has the authority to request law enforcement personnel from other agencies as needed or required to deal with emergency situations and special events on campus.